Sky-Dome Hotpot in Kuala Lumpur

 Hot pot has long been a favourite among Malaysians, but our fervour for the cuisine has reached an all-time high in the past year.
 With so many new chains cropping up in town, even the best of us give into temptation whenever we catch a whiff of aromatic soup bases or peek at the food on the table we’re passing by.

 If you’ve made it a personal conquest to hit up all the newest hot pot joints around, you wouldn’t want to let Sky-Dome Hotpot slip under your radar.
-Since its opening this year, the restaurant has turned heads for its unique experience where patrons dine in a futuristic dome-shaped tent that gives you an unobstructed view of KL’s skyline.
+Since its opening in 2020, the restaurant has turned heads for its unique experience where patrons dine in a futuristic dome-shaped tent that gives you an unobstructed view of KL’s skyline.

 Whether you’re a foodie or just someone who has their eyes out for the perfect venue for special celebrations, Sky-Dome Hotpot certainly tops the list with its romantic ambience and mouth-watering food.

 For more good eats, check out these recommendations:

 - Little Rara serves Bangkok-style tom yum noodles

 - Bakeries in KL & PJ with freshly baked pastries

 - Chinese restaurants in Cyberjaya

 Located on the 13th floor of Wisma Trax at Chan Sow Lin, Sky-Dome Hotpot has clear domes spread across the rooftop terrace.
 The main dining area is made up of a single large dome that can comfortably fit about 100 diners.

 The domes’ geometric design and transparent screen makes it look like one half of a disco ball